Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: III. CMB Temperature Anomalies: Results: CMB anomaly tests

 \subsection{Local-variance asymmetry, $A_\mathrm{LV}$}

 While $\sigma^2_{16}$ measures the variance of the entire northern hemisphere at low resolution (excluding masked areas), another common measure of hemispherical asymmetry considers the \emph{local} variance in small disks.
 This is motivated by the observation that there seems to be a general asymmetry in power between the two hemispheres in WMAP and Planck data \citep{Eriksen:2003db, Hansen:2004mj, Planck:2013lks, Akrami:2014eta}.
 Here, we compute the local variance in disks on the sky and measure the amplitude of a dipole in such a ``local-variance map'' following the approach in previous works.
+The (a)symmetry of such a local-variance map is a probe of the statistical isotropy and thus the cosmological principle.
+Compared to the $\sigma_{16}$-statistic, this statistic fits for the direction that maximizes local-variance asymmetry.

 The local variance in a disk of radius $\theta$ centered on the pixel position $\hat n$ can be defined as \citep{Akrami:2014eta, Planck:2015igc}: